projectacrn/acrn-hypervisor/doc/getting-started/apl-nuc.rst

 If you don't need a serial console you can ignore this section.

 Neither the APL or KBL NUCs present an external serial port interface.
-However, the KBL NUC does have a serail port header you can expose with a serial DB9 header cable.
+However, the KBL NUC does have a serial port header you can expose with a serial DB9 header cable.
 You can build this cable yourself, referring to the `KBL NUC product specification
 <https://www.intel.com/content/dam/support/us/en/documents/mini-pcs/nuc-kits/NUC7i7DN_TechProdSpec.pdf>`__